 - Pun-Based Title

-- Scenery Porn: The backgrounds and the lighting.
+- Scenery Porn: The backgrounds and the lighting are used to great effect to make the environments look eye-catching.

 - Villainous Breakdown: Newmann begins to suffer one after Felix claws his face, turning the hunt into a personal vendetta.